 Create an account fo r this PC

-If you want to use a password, choose someti mber but hard for
+If you want to use a password, choose some others to guess. hing that will be easy for you to remember I but hard fo r

-others to guess.

 Who's going to use this PC?
-WillPanek

 Make it secure.

-•••••

-•••••

 child Friend

-€ , Back Next
+€+ Back Next